 The birth dates of voters are protected by law.
 Only entities or individuals that are considered "qualified person" as defined in Utah Code Ann.
-20A-2-104(4) may obtain the birth dates of voters.
+20A-2-104(4) may obtain voters' month and year of birth.
+The day of the month of birth is considered a private record and cannot be provided.
 Please refer to the code or the form below to see if you are considered a "qualified person."

 NOTE: the file is very large (150 MB).
 The database requires one business day to generate.
 Please be aware that because the Utah Voter Database is updated in real-time, it is constantly changing.
 The fee is for a one-time acquisition of the Database; updates are not provided.
 Each subsequent request for the file will require a new payment.

 To request the Utah Voter Database, please complete the form at the link below.
 Please direct any questions to the Lieutenant Governor's Office at firstname.lastname@example.org or by phone at 801-538-1041.